-At Standing Rock, a fiery street medic, a Lakota matriarch, a non-binary Appalachian, and a youth leader join the resistance against the Dakota Access Pipeline.
-They each discover their power within a movement that echoes worldwide - but as each returns home determined to break the cycle of intergenerational trauma and abuse, they realize their battle has just begun.
+At Standing Rock a Lakota matriarch, a Jicarilla Apache / Diné two-spirit person, and a Cheyenne River youth leader join the resistance against the Dakota Access Pipeline.
+They each discover their power within a movement that echoes worldwide.
+As each returns home determined to break the cycle of the effects of colonization, they realize their battle has just begun.

 Sara is a filmmaker and photojournalist with a passion for telling stories of the underdog and the underbelly of society.
 She is an alum of the Berkeley Graduate School of Journalism's documentary program.
 She’s worked with the Guardian, CIR, Fusion, and AJ+.

 Jonathan is a filmmaker who believes the camera is a tool that can shake the foundations of power.
 He focuses the lens on people building a better world, and is inspired by the risk takers and the fight.
 As an alum of UW-Madison and doc|UW-Milwaukee he's been a Senior Producer of The Laura Flanders Show, the Production Coordinator of the Kennedy Center Honors Films, has interned with Fault Lines, and freelanced as a DP and Producer with Fusion, AJ+, The Guardian, Voces de la Frontera, and Center for Investigative Reporting.